 Q. Who will receive a survey?

-In the initial phase of this launch, recipients will be teammates in staff appointments who are voluntarily separating from UCSF, including retirees.
+Initially, recipients will be teammates in staff appointments who are voluntarily separating from UCSF, including retirees.

 Q. Is the survey confidential?